My shopping cart

 “We should never assert that a faithful Latter-day Saint cannot belong to a particular party or vote for a particular candidate,” said President Dallin H. Oaks, first counselor in the governing First Presidency of The Church of Jesus Christ of Latter-day Saints.
 “There are many political issues, and no party, platform or individual candidate can satisfy all personal preferences.”

 President Oaks in his talk during General Conference in April 2021, asked Latter-day Saint members to not judge or create contention with members and others who had different political views.
 Whether you're a Republican or a Democrat, or a Conservative or a Liberal.
 It doesn't matter.
 Stop the judgements, stop the hate, and learn to love one another.

 A couple months ago we posted a blog entitled: Shame on Latter-day Saints Letting Politics Ruin Their Testimonies | Signs of the Last Days, that said the following:

 In a recent post that we did, we talked about how The First Presidency of the Church of Jesus Christ made a statement, like they do every time there is a new President announced, congratulating President-elect Joe Biden and VP Kamala Harris.
 What happened next in our comments section was horrifically sad.

-President Oaks this last conference to stop this behavior, and you could tell by many of the other talks that were given, that a common theme was to kind and to love on another.
+President Oaks this last conference asked members to stop this behavior, and you could tell by many of the other talks that were given, that a common theme was to kind and to love on another.

 The United Utah Party Chair Hilary Stirling issued an official statement in response to Oaks comments on Sunday: